{

 How It Works

-1. You give us a webhook URL (an API endpoint on your server).
+1. You configure your webhook URL (an API endpoint on your server).

-2. We send a POST request to that URL when a payment is made.
+2. We send a POST request to that URL when a payment/collection is successfully processed on behalf of you or your customer.

-3. You process the transaction data on your end — e.g., mark an order as paid.
+4. If, verification is successful process the transaction data on your end — e.g., mark an order as paid - and respond to the notfication with a light response like 00 Success.

 Here is simple example of a webhook URL